D'Oyly baronets: D'Oyly baronets, of Chislehampton (1666)

+Succeeded his brother.
+He was educated at Merton College, Oxford (BA 1724) and was Rector of Cuxham, Oxfordshire, and Heston.
+The baronetcy became extinct upon his death.

 Cokayne notes in The Complete Baronetage that a "John D'Oyly" assumed the baronetcy and died in 1781, aged 71; at which point The Annual Register recorded that it "devolves upon Mr. D'Oyly, of Adderbury West", but Cokayne disregards this and states the relationship was not clear.
 Furthermore, some earlier histories of the Baronetcy suggested that William D'Oyly, the younger brother of the fourth Baronet, succeeded him, but Cokayne states that this was an "error".
 (Note: Burke and Burke (1838), p.
 166, state that the fourth baronet was succeeded by his brother, William, who married "Miss Monk" and "with him the baronetcy is said to have become extinct, but that fact is very doubtful", while Bentham (1802), p.
 404, states that William "perhaps, was brother or nephew" to the fourth baronet, without identifying him.)
 Cokayne states that he married a Miss Monk and had a son with her called James Monk D'Oyly.
 (Note: William D'Oyly and Rebecca Monk married in 1737 and had a son, James Monk D'Oyly the following year.)